Event Details

 Register here.

 Stitch something special with local sewing expert Pam Brooks.
-We'll have a different project each month.
+We'll (usually) have a different project each month!
 Registration is required: register at https://forms.gle/rd1vgjfomSvhKx4N8 or call 732-745-5108 x20 to sign up.
-(Registration is only available one program date at a time; the registration form will be reset after each month's program ends.)
+(Registration is only available for one program date at a time; the registration form will be reset after each month's program ends.)

 Minimum age to attend is 10 years old.
 Please arrive on time to participate; we reserve the right to deny participation to anyone arriving after 6:30.
 Please contact Librarian Hsien-min Chen at htang@nbfpl.org with any questions.